-Council adopt the December 2004 Quarterly Budget Review Statement subject to the \$313,000 surplus applied to reducing loans being suspended and a report being brought to Council examining options as to how these funds can be usefully applied.
-This information be submitted to Council's Auditor.
+- 1 Council adopt the December 2004 Quarterly Budget Review Statement subject to the \$313,000 surplus applied to reducing loans being suspended and a report being brought to Council examining options as to how these funds can be usefully applied. - 2 This information be submitted to Council's Auditor.

+(Councillors Tomlinson/Ekins)

-2 This information be submitted to Co (Councillors Tomlinson/Ekins) Voting Against: Councillor Hampton.
+Voting Against: Councillor Hampton.